herbie-fp/odyssey/doc/adding_external_tool_backend.md

 		const input = req.body;
 		const safe_input = input.<YOUR_TOOL_INPUT>.replace(/'/g, "\\'");
 		try {
-			const { stdout, stderr } = await exec(
+			// The most important line is this next one.
+Include anything you need to run your executable or binary from the command line, and exec will run it from the command line as a command. const { stdout, stderr } = await exec(
 				`cd ${odysseyDir} && .${<YOUR_TOOL_PATH>.replace(odysseyDir, '')} <(printf '${safe_input}')`,
 				{ shell: '/bin/bash' }